 HIV/AIDS

-URC has helped more than 30 countries in Africa, Asia, Eastern Europe, and Latin and North America implement HIV programs to create better health outcomes for underserved and vulnerable populations.
+URC has helped countries in Africa, Asia, Eastern Europe, and Latin and North America implement HIV programs to create better health outcomes for underserved and vulnerable populations.
 Working with local health care providers, community leaders, patient advocates, and government officials, we identify gaps in service delivery processes then develop and scale up best practices to achieve sustainable improvements.
 Our programs are designed to advance the US Global Health Initiative objective of creating an AIDS-free generation.

 URC’s HIV work aims to: